 From Milano Centrale train station, you need to take the subway (Line 2) to get to Sforza Castle.
 There’s also a bus, but the services depart every two hours, so you may not want to use this.
 As there are about 3.5km, you can walk this distance in about 40 minutes.

 From the Duomo, you can take the subway (line 1).
 However, the distance between the Duomo and Sforza Castle is of only 1 km, so you’ll need less than 15 minutes of walking to get there.
+I’d choose this over the subway any time.

-How To Visit Sforza Castle
+How & When To Visit Sforzesco Castle

 If you want to do your own thing, go on a self-guided walking tour.
 Start from the Duomo, visit the Galleria Vittorio Emmanuele II, move on to Sforza Castle, and then to Parco Sempione.
 Don’t skip the park, because it is simply amazing.
+As I hadn’t asked anybody what to wear in Italy in November, I was overdressed and I didn’t wear the best walking shoes ever.
+Even so, I managed to cover lots of tourist objectives in less than one day.